8 October, 2014

 Before you even begin taking a look at different stone and gravel options, it’s important to think about what challenges you’ll need your patio to meet.
 Do you have children?
 If so, finding a slip-proof surface may take priority, while constant exposure to sun and precipitation means finding fade-resistant and crack-free flooring options.
 Any outdoor furniture or patio dining sets will require a very flat, hard surface, and a stable, solid ground will create a barrier to block weed growth in most yards.
 Above all, you’ll need to make sure that a professional concrete slab or do-it-yourself sand-and-gravel foundation is laid down before you do any paving.

-How flat and stable the surface will be is one major benefit to choosing concrete.
-For those who do a great deal of outdoor entertaining, this option is often one of your best bets because furniture will stay level and guests won't trip.
+Apart from that, how flat and stable the surface will be is one major benefit to choosing concrete.
+For those who do a great deal of outdoor entertaining, this option is often one of your best bets because furniture will stay level and guests won’t trip.
 You will have to cure the patio before concrete is poured, but the project requires little other preparation.

 While bricks are particularly porous and may crack in freezing weather, they are the most resistant to color fading.
 They are smaller than other pavers and consequently take more time to install, and moss can grow on them, making them extra slick.